Just a heads up!

 Repeat

-Did you know, 40 years after Jesus predicted the destruction of Jerusalem’s temple, history books tell us that it was burnt down, destroying the city and murdering thousands of Jews?
+40 years after Jesus predicted the destruction of Jerusalem’s temple, history books tell us that it was burnt down, destroying the city and killing thousands of Jews.
 Jesus’ words came true!
-More importantly, Jesus’s own predictions about his death and resurrection are about to come true.
-Stick with Mark’s Gospel this week to find out more.
+More importantly, Jesus’ own predictions about his death and resurrection are about to come true.

 Hello

-Day 25 of our Bible reading starts with a woman smashing open her best bottle of Vera Wang on Jesus’ feet.
+Day 25 of our Bible reading starts with a woman smashing open her best bottle of finest perfume on Jesus’ feet.
 Those looking on feel embarrassed.
-And not for the first time in Mark’s Gospel, the women get it right, whilst the men get it wrong…
+And not for the first time in Mark’s gospel, the women get it right, whilst the men get it wrong.

 Read